envinf/GO2OGS/README.md

 Requirements: cmake, c++11 compatible compiler, TCLAP (integrated in the repo)

-The steps of algorithm 2 of the paper are performed using:
+[Algorithm 2 of the Paper: Utilities in Folder Resample]
 1) resample
 2) IntegrateFaultFacesets
 3) removeInvalidCells.py (python script)